lanye74/RandomBot/README.md

 # RandomBot

-Eventually going to be some kind of generic do-all discord bot.
+Eventually going to be some kind of generic do-it-all discord bot.
 For now I'm just messing around though